 Immersed in the thriving arts scene, I edited the first annual arts guide for Fast Forward Weekly and profiled artists for Galleries West.
 Joining the creative team at iStockphoto, I created a wide range of content and communicated with a robust and growing community of international artists.
 As the voice of the company, I also documented international photoshoots.That same year, I wrote and edited the Calgary Book of Everything, which quickly became a best seller.
 When Dave Kelly of City TV interviewed me about the project, he dubbed me the “ultimate researcher”.

 During a sojourn in New York City in 2008 (right before the crash) I wrote about the complex world of art as investment for the Sunday Times of London.
 It was an intense creative experience living on the Lower East Side and I discovered a passion for photography that led me to some incredible opportunities and collaborations.
 When I returned to Calgary, I immersed myself in editorial photography and shot the Lilith Fair return for Spin.com.
-Although I focus mainly on writing these days, I still dabble and enjoy taking my vintage Pentax film camera out for a spin.
+Although I focus mainly on community building and writing these days, I still enjoy taking my vintage Pentax film camera out and about for a technical challenge.

 In late 2018, I joined the small and mighty local team of Good Pitch Vancouver to provide outreach and event coordination for a unique event that supports social justice filmmakers in building robust communities around their projects.
 There were many goosebump inducing moments during that contract, including meeting David Suzuki.